-Q. Can a Ukrainian act as his or her own supporter?
+Can a Ukrainian act as his or her own supporter?

-A: No. While this is possible in other humanitarian parole cases, a Ukrainian applying for parole through U4U may not act as his or her own supporter.
+No. While this is possible in other humanitarian parole cases, a Ukrainian applying for parole through U4U may not act as his or her own supporter.

-Q: Can an organization act as a supporter?
+Can an organization act as a supporter?

-A: An organization cannot serve as the named supporter on an I-134 since the form requires an individual to sign.
+An organization cannot serve as the named supporter on an I-134A since the form requires an individual to sign.
 However, USCIS will consider financial and other support that organizations agree to provide for a beneficiary.
-This could include, for example, the following: receiving the beneficiary upon arrival in the United States and providing transportation to initial housing; ensuring that the beneficiary has safe and appropriate housing for the duration of their parole and initial basic necessities; helping the beneficiary complete necessary paperwork such as for employment authorization, for a Social Security card, and for services for which the individual may be eligible; ensuring that the beneficiary with accessing education, learning English, securing employment and enrolling children in school.
+This could include, for example, the following: receiving the beneficiary upon arrival in the United States and providing transportation to initial housing; ensuring that the beneficiary has safe and appropriate housing for the duration of their parole and initial basic necessities; helping the beneficiary complete necessary paperwork such as for employment authorization, for a Social Security card, and for services for which the individual may be eligible; ensuring that the beneficiary's health care and medical needs are met for the duration of the parole; and assisting the beneficiary with accessing education, learning English, securing employment, and enrolling children in school.

-Evidence that an organization is offering support to a specific beneficiary should be included as supporting documentation with the I-134.
+Evidence that an organization is offering support to a specific beneficiary should be included as supporting documentation with the I-134A.

-Q: May a Ukrainian have multiple I-134 supporters?
+May a Ukrainian have multiple I-134A supporters?

-A: Multiple supporters may join to provide support for a beneficiary.
-However, per the USCIS website, one supporter should file an I-134 and include supplementary evidence demonstrating the identity of, and resources to be provided by, the additional supporters.
+Multiple supporters may join to provide support for a beneficiary.
+However, per the USCIS website, one supporter should file an I-134A and include supplementary evidence demonstrating the identity of, and resources to be provided by, the additional supporters.
 A statement explaining the intent to share responsibility for supporting the beneficiary should be attached.
 USCIS will assess the supporters' collective ability to support the beneficiary.

-Q: Is the I-134 enforceable?
+Is the I-134A enforceable?

-A: No recent court has addressed the enforceability of the I-134 against the supporter by either the beneficiary or by a federal or state agency that provides benefits to the beneficiary.
-For a detailed discussion of this issue, and the use of Form I-134 more generally, see CLINIC's Frequently Asked Questions about Form I-134 and Form I-134A.
+No recent court has addressed the enforceability of the I-134 or I-134A against the supporter by either the beneficiary or by a federal or state agency that provides benefits to the beneficiary.
+For a detailed discussion of this issue, and the use of Form I-134A more generally, see CLINIC's Frequently Asked Questions About Form I-134 and Form I-134A.

-Q. What documentation should the supporter submit with the I-134?
+What documentation should the supporter submit with the I-134A?

-A: The supporter should submit proof of his or her U.S. citizenship or immigration status and evidence of sufficient income and resources.
+The supporter should submit proof of his or her U.S. citizenship or immigration status and evidence of sufficient income and resources.
 This evidence may include bank statements, paystubs, a letter from an employer, or a copy of the most recent tax return.
 Note that USCIS has not indicated that U4U supporters must submit any specific documentation to demonstrate sufficient income and resources.

-For reference, the general instructions to the I-134 list the following documents as being required:
+For reference, the general instructions to the I-134A list the following documents as being required: